hyperledger-archives/avalon/README.md

 confidentiality for code and data, our initial implementation uses Intel® Software Guard Extensions (SGX).

-TCF leverages the existence of a distributed ledger to
+Hyperledger Avalon leverages the existence of a distributed ledger to
  * Maintain a registry of the trusted workers (including their attestation info)
  * Provide a mechanism for submitting work orders from a client(s) to a worker
  * Preserve a log of work order receipts and acknowledgments

-TCF uses the
+Hyperledger Avalon uses the
 [ _Off-Chain Trusted Compute Specification_](https://entethalliance.github.io/trusted-computing/spec.html)
 defined by Enterprise Ethereum Alliance (EEA) Task Force as a starting point to apply a consistent and compatible approach to all supported blockchains.